bantolov/testmd/poly.md

 An entity may implement multiple interfaces.
 It can even implement the same interface multiple times, using additional string parameter *ImplementationName* to distinguish the implementations.

-For example, the `TransferMoney` entity record may be implemented as two money transactions: subtracting from one account and adding to the other account.
+For example, the `TransferMoney` entity record may represent two money transactions: subtracting from one account and adding to the other account.

     Entity TransferMoney
     {